DanielBoye/arbitrarian/README.md

 The `QuizQuestion` component only has two sateful variables, `selectedOption` and `correct`, both whom are pretty self explanatory.
 The first thing we do is create a list of `options` for the question, based of the question given as a prop to our component.
 Here we used daisyui's radio component.
 We wrapped the `options` in a card with a button.
 The button is for submission and is the callback function mentioned earlier in the [Quiz](#quiz) component.

 ### Routes

+#### /dashboard

+The `/dashboard` route in the application serves as a central hub for users to access various functionalities related to ERC20 tokens and quizzes on blockchain technology and smart contract security.
+This route is rendered using the `Dashboard.js` component, which provides a welcoming user interface and easy navigation to the main features of the application: deploying tokens and taking quizzes.

+Upon entering the dashboard, users are greeted with a welcome message that can be changed by clicking on it, offering a personalized touch.
+The message is selected randomly from a predefined list of welcome messages in different languages, showcasing the international appeal and user-friendly nature of the application.
+Below the welcome message, a brief description introduces the core functionalities available in the dashboard: managing, deploying, and minting ERC20 tokens with ease, alongside an invitation to enhance their understanding of blockchain security through quizzes.

+The UI of the `Dashboard` component is divided into sections, each represented by a card that leads to either the token deployment feature or the quiz section.
+The first card, labeled "Quizzes," directs users to a series of quizzes designed to test and improve their knowledge of blockchain technology and smart contract security.
+The second card, titled "Token," offers users a straightforward pathway to deploy their own ERC20 tokens on the Arbitrum Sepolia network.
+This interactive and educational approach, combined with the straightforward navigation provided by `Link` components from Next.js, emphasizes the dashboard's role as an essential tool for users to engage with the application's features efficiently.

 #### /quiz
 The `page.js` file is where the main content for the route is stores.
 In here we import the [`QuizGrid`](#quizgrid) component.